Credit: C/O

 Credits are like coupons.
 If you have a coupon for three dollars off at Big Kahuna Burger, but you never eat at Big Kahuna Burger, the coupon is worthless to you.
 However, you might be able to find someone who loves Big Kahuna Burgers and is willing to pay you two dollars for that coupon.
 The burger lover saves a dollar on his next tasty burger, while you put the two dollars in your pocket.

 Tax credits work the same way.
-If you film in Louisiana, but don’t live and pay tax in Louisiana, a $300,000 coupon toward your next tax payment in Louisiana is meaningless to you, unless you sell it to a fat cat in Louisiana who purchases your tax credit for $200,000.
+If you film in Louisiana, but don’t live and pay tax in Louisiana, a $300,000 coupon toward your next tax payment in Louisiana is meaningless to you, unless you take advantage of guaranteed approval loans to help finance your project.
+This could allow you to sell it to a fat cat in Louisiana who purchases your tax credit for $200,000.
 He saves $100K on his state taxes, and your film pockets $200K.

 By contrast, a tax rebate is pure cash paid directly to you by the state.
 So, a $300K rebate will be of greater value to you then a $300K credit, unless you live and pay a lot of taxes in the state issuing the credit.